apertium/apertium-on-github/README.md

 - `import-modules.sh` imports all language pairs, modules, and the Apertium core from SVN to Github.
 - `create-metarepos.sh` creates all the meta repos and syncs their submodules
+- `invite-members.sh` invites non-SourceForge emails from `svn_authors.txt` to the
+  GitHub organization

 #### Migration